yuehuayan/learngit_xp/readme.txt

-creatree a branch is quick and simple stashed
+creatrfdfee a branch is quick and simple stashed